 For the youngsters, we have a thriving junior section that we are very proud of, with teams at u-9, u-11, u-13, u-15 and u-18 levels.
-Outdoor coaching starts on the 25th April on Friday evenings.
+Outdoor coaching starts in late April on Friday evenings.
 With the sun out and the bar open, it’s a great place to enjoy a relaxing drink or two after work whilst watching your children learn how to play the game under the supervision of our fully qualified coaching team.
 Click on the "Juniors" tab to find out more.

 As well as playing there are opportunities to get involved as a social member or a sponsor.
 If you would like to find out more click on the "Supporting KCC" tab – we would love to hear from you and you can get in touch at any time through the "Contact Club" link at the top of the page.

 We hope to see you soon.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.